2018-2019 Fiber Optic Update

 Fiber Count Cables

-this first in the March 2019 FOA Newsletter and asked for
+this first in the March 2019 FOA Newsletter with updates in

-feedback.
-We received some feedback and have been talking to
+May and June.
+We received some feedback and have been talking

-people in the industry also.
-We even have samples coming to
+to people in the industry also.
+We even have samples to

 photograph.
 We thought we'd share some of what we've been told

 and see if others agree.
 Feel free to comment!